Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Solution Methodology

 \subsection{Scalable heuristic method}

-The proposed class of methods will make extensive use of the way of thinking described in the Figure \ref{fig-closedloop}.
-In other words, the core algorithm decomposes the problem as follows: \begingroup \endgroup We call this method a meta-algorithm because a few steps are not well specified, namely \textit{Initialization}, \textit{Update}, and \textit{Convergence} check, allowing for a wide range of possible specifications. \textit{Initialization} can be as simple as $\theta$ receiving a vector of zeros, which might not be good if the actual algorithm is a local search.
+The proposed class of methods will make extensive use of the way of thinking described in Figure \ref{fig-closedloop}.
+In other words, the core algorithm decomposes the problem as detailed in Algorithm \ref{alg1}.

+\begingroup \endgroup We call this method a pseudo-algorithm because a few steps are not fully specified \textit{a priori}, namely \textit{Initialization}, \textit{Update}, and \textit{Convergence} check, allowing for a wide range of possible specifications. \textit{Initialization} can be as simple as $\theta$ receiving a vector of zeros, which might not be good if the actual algorithm is a local search.
 One alternative that will be applied in the case study section is the usage of traditional models as starting points, for instance, the ordinary least squares.
-In the case study, we will initialize the algorithm with the LS estimate, this guarantees that the algorithm will return at most the same cost as the open-loop framework in the training sample.
+In the case study we will initialize the algorithm with the LS estimate.
+This guarantees that the algorithm will return at most the same cost as the open-loop framework in the training sample.
 There are many possibilities for the \textit{convergence} test.
-For instance, iteration limit, time, the variation of the objective function value, and other algorithm-specific tests.
-Finally, the \textit{update} step depends on the selected concrete algorithm that is ultimately minimizing the non-trivial $cost(\theta)$ function.
+For instance, iteration limit, time limit, the variation of the objective function value, and other algorithm-specific tests.
+Finally, the \textit{update} step depends on the selected concrete algorithm that ultimately minimizes the non-trivial $cost(\theta)$ function.

 We will focus on a derivative-free local search algorithm named Nelder-Mead \citep{conn2009introduction}.
-Notwithstanding, it is relevant to highlight the generality of the proposed meta-algorithm.
+Notwithstanding, it is relevant to highlight the generality of the proposed pseudo-algorithm.
 For instance, gradient-based algorithms could also be developed based on numerical differentiation and automatic differentiation \citep{nocedal2006numerical}.
 In this context, gradient calculation would enable the usage of Gradient Descent and BFGS-like algorithms \citep{nocedal2006numerical}.